chauff/cse1500-web-transcripts/Assignment-1.md

 Submit your two html files in the form of a zipped folder.

 The PDF and code have to be uploaded by one of the team members to :bulb: Brightspace under **CSE Web assessment** (find the category your group belongs too) before the assessment session with the TAs.
-This means that the outcomes of Assignment 1, 2 and 3 are **all** uplodated to the same directory!
+This means that the outcomes of Assignment 1, 2 and 3 are **all** uploaded to the same directory!
 Make sure to name your files with an **A1** prefix!

 **To pass this assignment, you must have completed all tasks and be able to answer the questions of the TAs.**